Google Photos Backup Delete Photos after Backup

 1. Open photos.google.com/trash on a webpage.

-2. Move your cursor over the picture, click on the hook on the upper left of the picture and click Restore icon (a curved arrow) on the top right.
+2. Move your cursor over the picture, click on the hook on the upper left of the picture and click "Restore" on the top right.
 Then, that photo or video will be restored to your Google Photos library and added back into any albums it was in.

-Tip: If you are not able to restore from the Google Photos Trash, it may due to:
+- If you are not able to restore from the Google Photos Trash, it may because:

 - Photos were moved to trash more than 60 days ago.